TheLogicMaster/switch-gdx/TESTS.md

 - ViewportTest1: Seems to work
 - ViewportTest2: Seems to work
 - ViewportTest3: Seems to work
-- Voxel: Seems to enter infinite loop
+- Voxel: Works, but long load time due to buffer implementation
 - YDownTest: Doesn't seem to work